Pavelzaipin/pg_proxy_net/readme.md

 Disclaimer
 ==========
-Error management exist, but is minimalist.
+Error management exist, but is minimalist. <br />
 IPV6 is not supported on the forwarding side.

 Usage
 =====